HumanSignal/label-studio/docs/source/blog/Automate-your-ML-pipeline-with-Label-Studio-and-Amazon-SageMaker.md

 ### Create a SageMaker pipeline

-In Amazon SageMaker, create a model training pipeline with a pretrained ResNet50 semantic image segmentation model. using the source images and annotations created in Label Studio and stored in Amazon S3.
-The pipeline runs the preprocessing script to split the raw and annotation data from the S3 bucket into training and validation sets, retrains the ResNet50 model, and outputs the results to the S3 bucket prefixed with `output`.
+In Amazon SageMaker, create a model training pipeline with a pretrained FCN ResNet-50 semantic image segmentation model. using the source images and annotations created in Label Studio and stored in Amazon S3.
+The pipeline runs the preprocessing script to split the raw and annotation data from the S3 bucket into training and validation sets, retrains the model, and outputs the results to the S3 bucket prefixed with `output`.

 This example Amazon SageMaker pipeline definition has been updated to match the S3 bucket names that you created earlier, but you need to update it with the `RoleArn` of the role that you set up in previous steps.
 Replace `$SageMakerRoleArn` with the actual `RoleArn` value that you saved.